An Apology for Money

 \subsubsection{Monetization of debt and (hyper)inflation}

-Surely, not everybody can get rid of debt by eliminating his creditor in a style executed by Philipp IV of France against the Knights Templar in 1307.
-Alternatively, {\em inflation,} and even more so {\em hyperinflation,} is one of the major processes to get rid of debt.
-The basic idea is quite simple: if debtors are able to keep interest payments at sustainable levels in the first time of the loan, they need not bother about the principal and the interest payments at later times: because, relative to future price and income levels, inflation will ``melt away'' both the principals and interest; i.e., quite literally, debtors could pay back the principal and interest from their ``pocket money.''
+{\em Inflation,} and even more so {\em hyperinflation,} is one of the major processes to get rid of debt.
+The basic idea is quite simple: if debtors are able to keep interest payments at sustainable levels in the first time of the loan, they need not bother about the principal and the interest payments at later times: because, relative to future price and income levels, inflation will ``melt away'' both the principals and interest; that is, quite literally, debtors could pay back the principal and interest from their ``pocket money.''

-This, the author believes, is a strategy employed on all scales; at least subconsciously, by small investors acquiring home loans, and up to the government level.
+That kind of strategy is employed at all scales -- at least subconsciously it is adopted by small investors acquiring home loans, and up to the government level.
 In general, the higher the inflation, the faster is the relative reduction of debt, as measured in absolute debt divided by the absolute income; but also the more difficult it is to sustain payments of interest in the first time of the loan.